nytemartO24/caddy-dns-digitalocean/README.md

-# DigitalOcean module for Caddy
+# DigitalOcean module for Caddy Test

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with DigitalOcean accounts.